Domestic Violence Felony Lawyer,

 Crimes against dependent adults or elderly.

 As a CA Domestic Violence Felony Lawyer in San Francisco may tell you, California law lists battery broadly.
 By definition, battery is the use of force or violence that is willful and unlawful.
 The act must have been done on purpose or willingly, not through negligence or by accident.
 To be deemed as battery, it can be any action that was done in an offensive and harmful manner.
 What is less important is whether it caused injury or not.
 Someone can bring charges of battery against someone else despite not sustaining serious injury.
 Examples of battery can entail spitting on someone, grabbing them by the wrist, pushing or shoving, and more.

 The charges of willful infliction and domestic battery only apply when the supposed victim is in an intimate relationship with the accused.
 Under this statute, an intimate relationship is categorized as:

-- A person that the accused is cohabitating with
+A person that the accused is cohabiting with.

-- Willingly caused or allowed unjustified mental suffering or pain to dependent adult or elderly person
+Willingly caused or allowed unjustified mental suffering or pain to a dependent adult or elderly person.

-To learn more about how we can defend you regarding a domestic violence accusation, call Hallinan Law Firm to speak with a SF domestic violence felony lawyer in CA at your next earliest convenience.
+To learn more about how we can defend you regarding a domestic violence accusation, call The Hallinan Law Firm to speak with a SF Domestic Violence Felony Lawyer in CA at your next earliest convenience.